 17.2.
 Data revision - practice

 The news release indicates that the data are preliminary and are subject to revision.
-The preliminary results are final at the end of the reference year.
-Any major changes in methodology are announced at the time of the change and the data compiled using the revised methodology is released.
-Same policies are applied to the data that released in Turkey and transmitted to Eurostat.
+The preliminary results are finalized at the end of the reference year.
+Any major changes in methodology are announced at the time of the change, and the data compiled using the revised methodology is released.

 Reasons for revision and methodology of revision for the Industrial Production Index are summarized below:

-• Revision is done due to the data which are late to index calculation and the errors which are made by the data providers.
+Revisions are made due to data that arrive too late for the index calculation and errors made by data providers.

-• Revision is done also due to the updating of the base year and changes in statistical methods, concepts, definitions and classifications.
+Revisions are also made due to updates to the base year and changes in statistical methods, concepts, definitions, and classifications.

 Revision Policy

-1) When publishing the current month indices previous month indices sre revised
+When indices for the current month are published, indices for the previous month are revised.

-According to system and methodology, if there is a change; the model structure, parameters and outlier structure are modified in the end of each year.
-Therefore series are revised.
+According to the system and methodology, if there is a change, the model structure, parameters, and outlier structure are modified at the end of each year.
+Therefore, the series are revised.

 Historical data are stored in the database.